royal-lang/rl/README.md

 #### Portability / Cross-platform

-Code written in Bausslang should be easily portable and maintainable even when having to compile to different platforms.
+Code written in Royal should be easily portable and maintainable even when having to compile to different platforms.

 Compile-time features such as the **version** keyword, static conditionals **static if**, **static switch** etc. will help  creating cross-platform code.